crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <img src="images/requester-step-4a.png" alt="Edit the Worker Requirements for your project" class="img-responsive" />

-After you've made those edits, you can click on Save and then Preview to see what your HIT will look like to workers.
+After making those edits, click on Save and then Preview to see what your HIT will look like to workers.
 Since you haven't yet uploaded any information (like the URLs for the images that you want users to judge), there will be a placeholder saying "Image will display here".

 <img src="images/requester-step-5a.png" alt="Preview what your HIT will look like to workers" class="img-responsive" />

-If you're satisfied with how the HIT looks, you can click the Finish button.
+If you're satisfied with how the HIT looks, click the Finish button.
 You'll then see your newly created task listed with a big orange button saying "Publish Batch" next to it.
 You can publish a batch by clicking that button and uploading a comma separated value (CSV) file with the inputs to the HIT.
 The popup screen that appears will give you a link to download a sample .csv file that shows what fields you need for your HIT.
 For this HIT design, all we need is a single column with the header *image_url*, and a list of the image URLs that we want workers to judge.
 Here's a [small CSV file](assignments/downloads/wedding-photos-small.csv) that you can use to test your HIT.
+Note: This is a sample .csv file that should be used just for testing purposes.
+You will use a larger .csv file containing all of the wedding photos in your two HITs.
+This larger .csv file can be found further down in the instructions.

 <img src="images/requester-step-6.png" alt="Upload your CSV file" class="img-responsive" width="50%"/>

-Once you've uploaded the CSV then you can preview the HITs with the data populating them.
+After uploading your .csv file, you can preview the HITs with the data populating them.
 There's a "Next HIT" button that will let you click through and preview multiple assignments.
-This is useful to check things like whether your image links are all working properly.
+This is useful to confirm that your image links are all working properly.

 <img src="images/requester-step-7a.png" alt="Preview what your HIT will look like to workers" class="img-responsive" />

-If you're happy with how the HITs look, you can click the big orange "Next" button at the bottom.
+If you're happy with how the HITs look, click the big orange "Next" button at the bottom.
 You'll then see a summary screen that gives details about the HIT including how much it will cost.
-You can then publish your task for Turkers to work on by clicking on the big orange "Publish" button.
+Publish your task for Turkers to work on by clicking on the big orange "Publish" button.

 <img src="images/requester-step-8.png" alt="Confirm the cost before you publish" class="img-responsive" />

 Your HITs will be posted to MTurk.
-Once work has begun, you can mointor progress in the [Manage tab](https://requester.mturk.com/manage).
+Once work has begun, you can monitor progress in the [Manage tab](https://requester.mturk.com/manage).
 You'll see a green progress bar showing how many of them have been completed.

 <img src="images/requester-step-9.png" alt="Confirm the cost before you publish" class="img-responsive" />